Caribbean Cruise Ship Destinations

 Grand Turk, TCI

 Grand Turk is part of the Turks & Caicos Islands - a British Crown Colony made up of 40 islands and cays.
 Grand Turk is known as the landing place for Columbus during his New World Tour in 1492.
+It's located 575 miles Southeast of Miami, Florida, and 30 miles south of the Bahamas.

 The islands were part of the UK's Jamaican colony until 1962, when they assumed the status of a separate crown colony upon Jamaica's independence.
 The governor of The Bahamas oversaw affairs from 1965 to 1973.
 With Bahamian independence, the islands received a separate governor in 1973.
 Although independence was agreed upon for 1982, the policy was reversed and the islands remain a British overseas territory.